 Day One - Pontoon

 Our morning started with a nice breakfast at The Vic Cafe.
 They have a variety of ‘toasts’, pastries, and of course coffee.
 We shared 2 toasts between the 4 of us and it was just the right amount for breakfast.

 The Italian Job toast and latte from the breakfast menu at Vic Cafe.

-The family friends who were also going to PEC that weekend suggested we all rent a pontoon for the day and I’m so glad for the suggestion.
+Our friends suggested we all rent a pontoon for the day and I’m so glad for the suggestion.
 It was really nice to just jump in the water and the kids really liked it.
 Liam actually napped well on the boat!
 The pontoon had a small bbq on board and we just grilled hot dogs for lunch.
 The Agraian Market in Picton is a great place to grab groceries that are found/produced locally.
 They have a great picnic basket for 2 or 4 people that would be great to bring a day trip around the County.

 And of course the night was topped with a scoop (or two) from Slickers ice cream.

 No visit to Prince Edward County is complete without a visit to the Drake Devonshire.
 We make sure to stop for a meal at the Drake every time we come to the County.
 Every year we have enjoyed the art exhibits and this summer’s theme was “Follow That Thought”.
 Some of the art displays were made from recycled materials which my daughter thought was pretty cool.